gdg-x/hoverboard/docs/tutorials/04-deploy.md

 ### Continuous integration with Travis CI

-In the root folder you can find [.travis.yml](/.travis.yml) which configures [Travis CI][Travis CI] build and deployment on Firebase hosting:
+In the root folder, you can find [.travis.yml](/.travis.yml) which configures [Travis CI][Travis CI] build and deployment on Firebase hosting:

 ```yaml